We've independently reviewed this article to make sure it's as accurate as we can make it.

-There’s a near endless list of possibilities for your loud downstairs neighbours.
-Whether they’re listening to loud music, playing video games, having a ‘spirited debate’, or just struggling to keep the kids from fighting.
+Noisy neighbors come in many forms – whether they’re listening to loud music, playing video games, having a ‘spirited debate’, or just struggling to keep the kids from fighting.

-- Try using earplugs
+- Try wearing earplugs.

-- Use acoustic wall features
+- Use acoustic wall features.

-- Add noise-reducing insulation to the floor
+- Add noise-reducing insulation to the floor.

-- Add more carpets/rugs to block out downstairs noise
+- Add more carpets/rugs to block out downstairs noise.

-- Consider puzzle floor mats
+- Consider puzzle floor mats.

-- Blur the noise with a white noise machine
+- Blur the noise with a white noise machine.

 #1 Try a Simple Set of Earplugs

-If you are someone who likes to avoid drama, then you may not want to bother your neighbors or the apartment management system at all.
-Instead, you may want to try to drown out the noise with a simple set of earplugs.
+If you like to avoid drama, you may not want to bother your neighbors or the apartment management system at all.
+Instead, try buying a set of earplugs.

-There are plenty of earplugs available, so you need to find a set of earplugs that will actually stay in your ears.
-For example, you may want to get some silicone earplugs that will mold to the shape of your ear canal.
-They have been specifically designed to stay in your ears, drown out the noise, and make it easier for you to sleep at night.
+In my experience, silicone earplugs are a great option because they mold to the shape of your ear canal.
+Silicone earplugs have been specifically designed to stay in your ears, drown out the noise, and make it easier for you to sleep at night.

 #2 Add More Items Under Your Feet

-You need to figure out where in your apartment the noise is the worst.
-For example, there is a good chance your living room is directly above the living room of the person underneath you.
-This is probably where the majority of the noise is coming from.
-Therefore, you may want to consider adding more furniture in this area.
+You need to figure out where the noise is worst in your apartment.
+For example, there’s a good chance your living room is directly above the living room of the person underneath you, where most of the noise comes from.

 The general rule is to add more soft furnishings with fabric (curtains, drapes, tapestries, sofas, and rugs) and minimize hard surfaces that reflect sounds (bare walls, hard coffee tables, and so on).